eliranmal/git-flux/README.md

 you can fork it beforehand, or clone directly from the original repository.

 1. run the [dev.sh][7] script. its job is to set-up git hooks, and it only needs to run once.
+the pre-push hook will take care of updating the auto-generated documentation when you make changes to the help text (the output of `-h`).

 1. create a brand new repository on github and clone it locally (you can call it *git-flux-playground*).
 its sole purpose will be playing around with git-flux commands and test your new awesome code.

+1. make some changes to the source code (a.k.a. *"your new awesome code"*).

-1. install git-flux from source; you can use the same [setup.sh][8] script that's used for regular installations, and pass it the local repository path:
+1. install git-flux from the source code; you can use the same [setup.sh][8] script that's used for regular installations, and pass it your local repository path:

    ```sh